 Image credit: Mess for Less

-This is an art activity for kids that’s been proven to be a big hit, because it’s so much fun.
-With just a big sheet of paper and a few condiment squirt bottles filled with various colours, you’re ready to start.
+This is an art activity for kids that’s been proven to be a big hit because it’s so much fun.
+With just a big sheet of paper and a few condiment squirt bottles filled with various colors, you’re ready to start.